Disclaimers: See Part 1

 Additional Note (Please Read): This tale is tied in with, The Conqueror & Ri: A Twist of Destiny.
-If you haven't read both story's chapters preceding this one, you should do so now.
-I would also like to thank my readers and to, Marijke S Bush, another chapter will be soon. ;-)
+If you haven't read both stories' chapters preceding this one, you should do so now.
+I would also like to thank my readers and a shout out to Marijke S Bush, another chapter will be soon. ;-)

 Xena & Gabrielle,

 A Turn of Fate,

 Kenji made good on his word to bring a new candle for the lantern, food, and a tub for her.
 She devoured a little of the breakfast, but recollections of making love to Xena in the stream yesterday, made her have a strenuous time washing herself.
 When she was finished, fully dressed and equipped with her sais, the petite Amazon couldn't abide staying inside the cabin she'd once shared with her ex-fiancée.
 Now, Gabrielle stood on the upper deck, breathing in the noon breeze, pondering why was over one hundred Samurai converging on the main platform below.

 'What is this all about?'
 Gabrielle mentally queried.